DachunKai/EvTexture/README.md

 * To simulate and generate the event voxels, refer to the dataset preparation details in [DataPreparation.md](https://github.com/DachunKai/EvTexture/blob/main/datasets/DataPreparation.md).

 ### Inference on your own video
 :hammer_and_wrench: We are developing a convenient script to allow users to quickly use our EvTexture model to upscale their own videos.
-However, our time is limited, so please stay tuned!
+However, our spare time is limited, so please stay tuned!

 ## :blush: Citation
 If you find the code and pre-trained models useful for your research, please consider citing our paper. :smiley: